CumulusNetworks/docs/content/cumulus-netq-30/Cumulus-NetQ-Deployment-Guide/Upgrade-NetQ/Upgrade-Agents/Verify-NetQ-Agent-Version.md

  - /pages/viewpage.action?pageId=12320951
 toc: 5
 ---
-Cumulus Networks recommends upgrading your NetQ Agents to the latest release.
-If you are using NetQ Agent 2.4.0 update 24 or earlier, you must upgrade to ensure proper operation.

 You can verify the version of the agent software you have deployed as described in the following sections.

 ## For Switches Running Cumulus Linux 3.x or 4.x